 And, if you call the criminal attorneys at Goldstein & Scopellite, PC early on in the process, there may be motions that we can file in order to protect your rights, compile the process and the evidence, ensure that there is sufficient evidence, request and eliminate evidence and ensure that the evidence that the state or federal government has will be turned over early on in the process so that negotiations can take place and a trial, possibly be avoided.
 Further, for any non-U.S. citizen charged with any drug-related crime, this process is important as being charged with these types of crimes may determine your liberty, as you may be taken into immigration custody after you are released from jail custody should immigration officials determine that your admissibility or your deportability is in question.
 If this occurs, the removal proceedings process can take longer than the state or federal criminal process took and the person involved in the charge or conviction may never be released back into society and may be deported permanently back to his or her country.

-At Goldstein & Scopellite, PC, our qualified lawyers will tailor your criminal defense to meet your needs, whether you are a U.S. citizen, a non-U.S. citizen; if you have prior convictions or if this is your first offense.
-To speak to one of our narcotics defense attorneys, immigration attorneys and criminal lawyers contact our Tucson, Arizona office at (520) 202-0391 or our Dallas-Fort Worth office at 214-351-9100, or please contact us online.
+At Goldstein & Scopellite, PC, our qualified lawyers will tailor your criminal defense to meet your needs, whether you are a U.S. citizen or a non-U.S. citizen; if you have prior convictions or if this is your first offense.
+To speak to one of our narcotics defense attorneys, immigration attorneys and criminal lawyers, contact our Tucson, Arizona office at 520-365-3185, or please contact us online.